melhamin/STARS/README.md

 ## Setup and Usage

-3. Install Python and pip(if not already):
+1. Install Python and pip(if not already):
     - [Download and install Python](https://www.python.org/downloads/)
     - [Install pip](https://pypi.org/project/pip/)

-1. Install the required packages:
-    - In command prompt/terminal navigate to the STARS folder and run the following command
-    ```sh
-    pip install -r requirements.txt
-    ```

 2. Install webdriver:
     - Follow [this](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/) guide to setup the webdriver according to your browser